littlemanco/docker--apache-php/README.md

 - **docker-compose**: Calling the service "mail"
 - **kubernetes**: Creating a service called "mail"

 In both cases mail should arrive appropriately.
+Additionally, it's possible to vary the configuration of ssmtp entirely by mounting in a configuration file at `/etc/ssmtp/ssmtp.conf`

 ### TLS